-Fragment N corresponds to byte offset N\256 from start of binary application image.
-Once received and verified the fragment gets buffered in CPU RAM.
-If required one can read BOOT\STATUS register after sending each fragment to ensure that the fragment was received successfully.
+Fragment N corresponds to byte offset N256 from start of binary application image.
+Once received the fragment gets programmed into CPU RAM.
+If required one can read BOOT_STATUS register after sending each fragment to ensure that the fragment was received successfully.
 This is done by checking bits "Last Operation status" and "CRC check status".

-The next figure illustrates sending fragment of application image to the device over SPI interface:
+Next figure illustrates sending fragment of application image to the device over SPI interface: